 Abstract

-The EGI Marketplace has the ambition of becoming the platform where an ecosystem of EGI-related services, delivered by EGI providers and partners, can be promoted, discovered, shared and accessed, including EGI offered services as well as discipline and community-specific tools and services enabled by EGI and/or provided by third parties under defined agreements.
+The EGI Marketplace has the ambition of becoming the platform where an ecosystem of EGI-related services, delivered by EGI providers and partners, can be promoted, discovered, shared, ordered and accessed, including EGI offered services as well as discipline and community-specific tools and services enabled by EGI and/or provided by third parties under defined agreements.

 This document details the work done by the EGI Service Registry and Marketplace activity during the whole project lifetime.
 It summarises past achievements and describes recent analysis and developments on automatic service order management, Applications on Demand service integration, enabling of the pay-for-use mode, and publishing of thematic services.

 Furthermore, activities to deploy the Marketplace into production, going one-step further than was originally planned, are reported.
-The PrestaShop prototype is being enhanced and will reach the beta phase, according to EGI IMS, by the end of the project.
+The PrestaShop prototype is being enhanced and will reach the beta phase, according to the EGI Integrated Management System (IMS), by the end of the project.

 COPYRIGHT NOTICE